 Flood Insurance

 Floods are unpredictable and can cause significant damage to your property.
 Protecting your investment with the right flood insurance is essential.
 Most people think if their Mortgage company doesn’t require flood insurance, they do not need it.
-But ALL homeowners policies specifically exclude flood and you can be affected by flood waters even when you are outside the 100 year plain.
+But ALL homeowners policies specifically exclude flood and you can be affected by flood waters even when you are outside the 100-year plain.

-National Flood Insurance Program (NFIP): NFIP is a federal program managed by the Federal Emergency Management Agency (FEMA).
+NFIP is a federal program managed by the Federal Emergency Management Agency (FEMA).
 It was created to provide flood insurance to property owners and renters in communities that participate in the program.

 Key Features: